fluffy/blinky/design.md

 * Capture PPS In
 * Capture GPS PPS

+Input APB1 at 84 MHz

 ### ADC Timer - Timer 3

 * count at 1MHz
 * 114 count - about 440*20 Hz
 * not sync, trigger out to ADC1
+Input APB1 at 84 MHz

 ### Blink Timer - TImer 4